Question:

 It often includes the following steps:

-Crystal meth will leave your system within three days after last consuming it.
-How long meth will stay in your system can be affected by polysubstance abuse.
+Crystal meth will typically leave your system within three days after last consuming it.
+However, how long meth stays in your system depends on several factors, including individual metabolism, usage patterns, and the type of test used.
 For example, alcohol will delay your body’s metabolism of crystal meth.

 Crystal Meth Withdrawal Symptoms